 The top ranked school in the United States for Information Science is University of Maryland - University College.
-This is a fairly common subject of study at University of Maryland - University College, with 11.5% of undergrads signed up for it.
+At University of Maryland - University College, IS learners enjoy the benefit of a really focused program.
 Positioned in Adelphi, Maryland, University of Maryland - University College affords a safe, suburban environment for young people.

 High quality education for student veterans has earned University of Maryland - University College top marks.
 The student body at University of Maryland - University College is remarkably diverse and welcomes undergraduates from over 38 U.S. states and 1 nations around the world.
-Videos from University of Maryland - University College can be a good way to explore college.
+Look at all of University of Maryland - University College's rankings to learn more.

 University of Massachusetts - Lowell is a great choice for students pursuing an Information Science degree.
 After getting their bachelor's degree, IS students typically earn an average of $48,868 in the first five years of their career.
 The specific location of Lowell, Massachusetts, is satisfactory for students who opt for a quiet, suburban area.

+Ranked #4 in Massachusetts for value for the money, we might have expected this university's excellent academic programs to feature a higher price tag.
 Students who get degrees from University of Massachusetts - Lowell seem to be succeeding in the world as they are much less likely to default on their student loans than graduates from other schools.
-This school does not require freshmen to live on-campus.
-Interested in learning more about University of Massachusetts - Lowell's campus?
-Have a virtual tour.
+Get a better idea of what student life at UMass Lowell is really like by seeing a few campus videos.